News location:

 By William Ton

-Emergency crews responded to reports the planes collided about 11.50am on Saturday near Belimbla Park in Oakdale.
+Emergency crews responded to reports the planes collided about 11.50am on Saturday in the vicinity of Belimbla Park near Oakdale.

-The crash sites are covered by bushland near two flying schools – Sydney Recreational Flying Club and Dave’s Flying School – and the Oaks Airfield.
+The sites, covered by bushland, are near two flying schools – Sydney Recreational Flying Club and Dave’s Flying School.

 The area is popular with trainee pilots and recreational flyers, local councillor Suzy Brandstater said.